firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/AutoCounter.rst

 The filtered modules can be indicated using one of two methods:

-1. A module selection annotation within the top-level configuration implementation (when using Chipyard, this would usually be ``DigitalTop``, but can also be any other module).
-To use this method, add the
-   ``AutoCounterCoverModuleAnnotation`` annotation with the name of the module for which you want the cover functions to be turned into AutoCounters.
-The following example will generate counters from cover functions within the ``StreamWriter`` module:
+1. An annotation attached to the module for which cover functions should be turned into AutoCounters.
+The annotation requires a ``ModuleTarget`` which can be pointed to any module in the design.
+Alternatively, the current module can be annotated as follows:

 .. code-block:: scala

-  class DigitalTop(implicit p: Parameters) extends ChipyardSystem {
+  class SomeModule(implicit p: Parameters) extends Module {
-    override lazy val module = new DigitalTopModule(this)

-    chisel3.experimental.annotate(AutoCounterCoverModuleAnnotation("StreamWriter"))
+    chisel3.experimental.annotate(AutoCounterCoverModuleAnnotation(
+        Module.currentModule.get.toTarget))
   }

 2. An input file with a list of module names.
 This input file is named